roboconf/roboconf.github.io/en/user-guide/installing-an-agent.md

 > We do not have a public server yet to simply type in **sudo apt-get install roboconf-agent**.
 > Hopefully, this will come soon.

 Grab the agent's Debian package on the [download page](../download.html) and install it.
+This package installs the agent as a service that will start with the operating system.

 # The Custom Karaf Distribution for the Agent